open-spaced-repetition/fsrs4anki/README.md

 ![14](https://github.com/Expertium/fsrs4anki/assets/83031600/a8be6994-c8b0-4df3-868f-e566f04a5f12)

 **This will make all fields in all your notes blank.
-PLEASE MAKE A BACKUP BEFORE DOING THIS!**
+PLEASE CREATE A BACKUP BEFORE DOING THIS!**
 Then export your collection with blanked out fields.
 Again, this is not necessary, just an extra measure for those who are worried about privacy.

 ## 3. Go to the optimizer page and run the optimizer